 Adjust Your Speed for Safer Night Driving

-At night, you cannot see as far as you can during daylight.
-Therefore, keeping a steady and safe speed gives you more time to react.
+In the dark, you can’t see as far as you can see during daylight.
+So maintaining a consistent and safe speed provides more reaction time.

 - Road lighting conditions